KiDS-WL/Cat_to_Obs_K1000_P1/Shear_Ratio_Test/README.md

 ## Magnification and Intrinsic Galaxy Alignments

+* **magnifcation_gt.ini**:
+   This is an input .ini file for kcap/cosmosis.
+It produces gamma_t predictions including magnification.
+The strength of the magnification is controlled by an argument alpha_binned set inside this file.
+This ini file needs n(z) files for the source and lens samples which are produced by...:

+* **MakeNofZForCosmosis_LensAndSource.py**:
+  This accesses  either the K1000 SOM redshift info, or the BOSS redshift info, and saves a fits file containing the n(z) info with fits column names that magnifcation_gt.ini is expecting.

 * **Compare_BFParams_And_Models.py**:
    This code was used to read in the best-fit gamma_t model and corresponding B_ij model parameters (eqn 18 Giblin+2020) and compare them for different cases.
 These cases included: